DeFi and liquidity built for the future of PoS. An introduction to Crescent Network.

 Staking, Liquid Staking and Native Asset

-Crescent Network is in its essence a Proof-of-Stake consensus-based blockchain, hence the holders of the native staking token of the chain (which is $CRE) can become validators and can delegate tokens to validators.
+Crescent Network is a Proof-of-Stake consensus-based blockchain, hence the holders of the native staking token of the chain (which is $CRE) can become validators or delegate tokens to validators.
 By doing so, the holders ultimately decide the validator set for the system and ensure the governance and security of the blockchain.
 Assets used for staking, are locked and cannot be transferred, swapped or deposited.
-Therefore, the users loses the liquidity of that asset, until they’re unlocked.
+Therefore, the users lose the liquidity of that asset, until they’re unlocked.

 To learn more about staking or liquid staking, and to have a look at the step-by-step process, read the article below.